Everyone is talking about context engineering.

 Context engineering became popular because AI exposed a communication problem.
 Models are powerful but literal.
 They need the right information in the right format at the right time.
 Engineers who figured this out got dramatically better outputs.

-Intent engineering matters more because AI exposed a decision problem.
+Intent engineering matters more because AI exposed a judgment problem.

 When a human developer receives a vague ticket, they compensate.
 They walk over to the PM's desk, check Slack, read between the lines, make reasonable assumptions.
 AI agents don't compensate.
 They execute.
 Give an agent an ambiguous objective and it will confidently build exactly the wrong thing — with excellent code quality.